ShaunJPartridge/Data-Analytics-Portfolio/Power BI/AdventureWorks/README.md

  - Month and Month Name
  - Start of Year and Year

 In table view, columns were formatted intuitvely to the data they contained, such as those containing currency as strings and changing it to a decimal or whole number.
-DAX function were used to create the following calculated columns:
+DAX function were also used to create the following calculated columns:
  - Customer Full Name
  - Income Level
  - Customer Priority